-The United States’ Reconstruction Finance Corporation (RFC) co-financed construction of a casino via its $975,000 loan to the Mapes hotel-casino in Reno, Nevada in 1947.
+The United States’ Reconstruction Finance Corporation (RFC) co-financed construction of a gambling enterprise via its $975,000 loan for the Mapes hotel-casino in Reno, Nevada in 1947.

 It was “poor public policy” for the RFC to help “big-time gambling,” Fulbright said (Nevada State Journal, July 4, 1950).
 “It’s a very serious matter to involve public money with characters of this kind.”